 - Humidity: A cast will pass more urine when the humidity is high

-- Heat: The higher the temperature, the more the water consumption hence increases the amount of urine to be passed
+- Heat: The higher the temperature, the more the water consumption hence increasing the amount of urine to be passed

 It is also good to note that lack of pee or too much of it is a sign of an underlying medical condition and should not be overlooked at any time.
 Let your vet know of your findings, and he will offer you the best solutions.